Code-Institute-Submissions/stickandbindle/README.md

 - Hover captions on gallery images.
 - Arrows on the trips page that take the user to the next destination/further down the page.
 - Navigation bar with a logo in the center.
 On smaller devices it will become a drop down menu.

+Features to be added in a later update:
+- An online payment system so customers can book their trip before needing to contact the company to arrange dates and plans etc.

 ### Structure